Who wouldn’t adore a spot hidden away in the hills that look like a real-life fairytale?

 Come to Romania with us!

-Stop by during your vacation time while you volunteer at a Romanian orphanage!
+Stop by during your vacation time while you volunteer with the Romanian orphanage program!
 Come spend time reading to kids, helping them stretch and smile, and volunteer in other ways (with plenty of free time to see the rest of Europe).